KenKundert/inform/README.rst

 colorscheme (*None*, 'light', or 'dark'):
    Color scheme to use. *None* indicates that messages should not be colorized.
-   Colors are not used if desired output stream is not a TTY. stdout (stream):
+   Colors are not used if desired output stream is not a TTY. flush (bool):
+   Flush the stream after each write.
+Is useful if you program is crashing, causing loss of the latest writes.
+Can cause programs to run considerably slower if they produce a lot of output.
+Not available with python2. stdout (stream):
    Messages are sent here by default.
 Generally used for testing.
 If not given, sys.stdout is used.